JustinRayAngus/MHDmpi/physicsMods/dpfRundown1D/README.txt

-twoTempMHD_withIzn is most recent.
+twoTempMHD_withIzn, which is its own module now, is most recent.
 Set up to do run in and lift off.
 Also major refactoring creating functions to make the code more readable.

 twoTempMHD is what was used for paper.